-(3L) (3CR) [E] An interdisciplinary course designed to acquaint the student with the major factors affecting human sexuality.
+(3L)(3CR) [E] An interdisciplinary course designed to acquaint the student with the major factors affecting human sexuality.
 Relevant research is reviewed in biology, psychology, sociology, and anthropology, as well as religious and historical perspectives.
 Prerequisites: A 1000 level introductory social science or biology course.
-Cross-listed: PSYC 2200
+Cross-listed: (Cross listed as PSYC 2200.)

-SOC 2325 - Marriage and Family
+SOC 2325 - Marriage and Family (3L)(3CR)

-(3L) (3CR) The family as a major institution.
+The family as a major institution.
 The significant aspects of courtship and marriage; contemporary marital and domestic problems; changing functions of the family and the impact of major social changes on family life are studied.
+Prerequisites: SOC 1000